Intelinsidecom/Roblox-Webserver/README.md

 Webserver designed to work nicely with all Roblox Clients (Hosting, Joining and more) and to be as close to how roblox looked during 2016/2017 Era, be Documented on All Apis, how everything works.

+## This Repo is consisted of:
+1. Completed And Incomplete Core Logic
+2. Additional Logic
+3. Supported clients
+4. How to Set it up for Myself

 ## Completed And Incomplete Core Logic:

 - [X] Users, Database Stuff, Signup/Login.